mengelhard/bsrt_ml4h/final_project.md

-# Applied Data Science Final Project
+# Machine Learning for Health Final Project
-*Due August 7, 2020 at 11:59pm*
+*due before the last day of class*

 ## Team Assignment:
 Propose a data science research project related to a clinical topic of your choosing.
 Your project should use techniques from at least one of the topics discussed in class (e.g. multilayer perceptron, computer vision, natural language processing, time-series modeling, reinforcement learning).